JesseAldridge/toothbrush/readme.txt

 `t`

 Just start typing to search your notes.
-When you're done searching, hit return.
+Press the up/down arrows to select a note.
-This will either open the matching files or create a new file if there are no matches.
+Hit return to either open the matching file or create a new file if there are no matches.

 License